FÁTIMA LINARES

 carmen.oyarce@rebaza-alcazar.com

-Fátima Linares is a member of the Real Estate Practice of the Firm.
+Fátima Linares is a member of the Firm’s Real Estate Practice Group.

-She has experience in Municipal Law, Real Estate Registry Law, and Civil Property Law.
-Her practice focuses on drafting real estate contracts, obtaining municipal authorizations, analyzing the legal status of rural and urban properties, as well as identifying contingencies in real estate transactions.
+She has experience in Municipal Law, Registry Law, and Patrimonial Civil Law.
+Her practice focuses on the drafting of real estate contracts, obtaining municipal authorizations, analyzing the legal status of rural and urban properties, as well as identifying contingencies in real estate transactions.
 She also has experience providing advisory services in municipal and registry matters.
+Additionally, Fátima advises on municipal administrative sanctioning proceedings.

-Fátima holds a Law Degree from the Pontifical Catholic University of Peru, graduating with honors Magna Cum Laude.
-She is currently pursuing a specialization in Registry Law at the same university.
+Fátima holds a law degree from the Faculty of Law of the Pontifical Catholic University of Peru, graduating with the distinction of Magna Cum Laude.
+She also holds a Second Specialization in Registry Law from the same university.

-During her undergraduate studies, she ranked in the top fifth of her class.
-She was a member of the Civil Association IUS ET VERITAS, where she is currently an extraordinary member.
-She was director and founder of the Human Rights Team of the Law School at the Pontifical Catholic University of Peru.
-Likewise, she served as a teaching assistant for the Property Law course taught by Professor Francisco Avendaño at the Law School of the Pontifical Catholic University of Peru and the University of the Pacific.
-She is currently a teaching assistant for the course “Legal Clinic on Housing and Sustainable Real Estate Development,” taught at the Law School of the Pontifical Catholic University of Peru.
+During her university years, she ranked within the top fifth of her graduating class.
+She was a member of the civil association IUS ET VERITAS, where she is currently an extraordinary member.
+She was also the founder and director of the Human Rights Team of the Faculty of Law of the Pontifical Catholic University of Peru.
+In addition, she served as a teaching assistant for the course Property Law at the Pontifical Catholic University of Peru and at the University of the Pacific, taught by Dr. Francisco Avendaño.
+Subsequently, as an attorney, Fátima served as an adjunct instructor for the course “Legal Clinic on Housing and Sustainable Real Estate Development” at the Faculty of Law of the Pontifical Catholic University of Peru.

-Prior to joining the Firm, Fátima completed her pre-professional internship in the Real Estate Area at Jorge Avendaño Abogados, where she also worked as a legal assistant.
+Prior to joining the Firm, Fátima completed her pre-professional internships in the Real Estate Practice Group of Jorge Avendaño Abogados, where she also worked as a legal assistant.